-This can be a hard message to get across to founders and businesses who want to create something that has the latest features and can potentially ease multiple pain points.
+This can be a hard message to get across to Startups and businesses who want to create something that has the latest features and can potentially ease multiple pain points.
 In my experience, people believe they have one chance to get it right for their users, which I understand.
 But the fact is, successful products require many iterations.

 Prioritising and limiting your features to only those that absolutely address the core problem has a number of benefits.
 First, it can challenge app developers to step back and think outside the square in their delivery.
 Second, a small feature set makes it much easier to test your assumptions about your app’s audience and how they will use the app.
 Not to mention, much less expensive if these assumptions need to be revised.
 Finally, focussing on a smaller feature set means you are more likely to design and deliver a really high quality product, rather than needing to cut corners or compromise to fit within budgets and timeframes.

 A really focussed product, designed and developed really well will always be more successful than a larger product with more features and delivered poorly.
 And in this economic climate, this is good news.

 2. You are not just building an app – you are building a digital business